cyrillbolliger/conditional-featured-image/README.txt

 `
 add_filter('cybocfi_hide_by_default', '__return_true');
 `
-All new posts and pages will now hide the featured image by default (checkbox is checked by default).
-Existing posts and pages won\'t be changed.
+All *new* posts and pages will now hide the featured image by default (checkbox is checked by default).
+Existing posts and pages won't be changed.

 You may also set different default values depending on the post type:
 `